rails/rails/guides/source/active_record_basics.md

 -----------------------------

 When generating a Rails application, an abstract `ApplicationRecord` class will be created in `app/models/application_record.rb`.
-This is the base class for all models in your app, and it's what turns a regular ruby class into an Active Record model.
+The `ApplicationRecord` class inherits from [`ActiveRecord::Base`](https://api.rubyonrails.org/classes/ActiveRecord/Base.html) and it's what turns a regular ruby class into an Active Record model.

-To create Active Record models, subclass the `ApplicationRecord` class and you're good to go:
+`ApplicationRecord` is the base class for all models in your app.
+To create Active Record models, subclass the `ApplicationRecord` class and you're good to
+go:

 ```ruby
 class Product < ApplicationRecord